studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - **Time syncronization**: host server
 - **DNS service**: default settings

+### Routing and Remote Access Service (RRAS) Configuration
+The purpuse of the server is to route the network traffic between the subnets.
+The routing does not require additional configurations in RRAS.

 ### Security Configuration on Operating System Level
 - **Windows Defender Firewall**: Disabled
 - **Local and Group Policy Settings**: Default